hujhax/austin-improv-wiki/Start Trekkin'.md

 ***Start Trekkin***' was an improvised longform narrative show inspired by [[Wikipedia - Star Trek -  The Original Series|the original *Star Trek* television series]].

 ## History
-*Start Trekkin*' was one of the first mainstage shows at [[The Hideout Theater]], and one of the first "improvised <blank>" formats in Austin.
+*Start Trekkin*' was an early mainstage show at [[The Hideout Theater]], and one of the first "improvised <blank>" formats in Austin.
 It had six mainstage runs, and a performance at a Las Vegas *Star Trek* convention, before running as half of *[[The Sci-Fi Comedy Double Feature]]* in early 2011.

+The dates of run #1 and of runs #3-#6 are unknown at this time.

 ## Casts
 The casts of run #1 and of runs #3-#6 are unknown at this time.